Learn to manage your anger

 - You are concerned you might hurt yourself or others

-American Psychological Association website.
+American Psychological Association.
 Controlling anger before it controls you.